Premier Education

 How does physical activity improve concentration?

-Physical activity improves concentration skills; whether it’s playing team sports, learning new skills, or simply a game of tag.
+Regular physical activity improves concentration skills; whether it’s playing team sports, learning new skills, or simply a game of tag.

 Just ten minutes of organised physical activity incorporated into the school day improves behaviour.
 If physical education sessions are in the morning, they set the child up for a better day.